FrancescoMonaco/LeitmotifsPresentation/slides.md

 A meta time series is obtained by applying **Principal Component Analysis** to the multidimentional time series.

-Motifs are then discovered with the **Minimum Description Length** principle.

-Pros:
-- The dimensionality of the time series does not have an impact on the discovery

-Cons:
--  Motifs may be masked by useless dimensions or noise
-- Additional step to retrieve the dimensions that span the motif

----
-transition: fade
----

-# How do we find motifs approximately?
-The **EMD** Approach

-A meta time series is obtained by applying **Principal Component Analysis** to the multidimentional time series.

 Motifs are then discovered with the <span v-mark.circle.green="0"> Minimum Description Length </span> principle.

 ![](/images/mdl1.png)